-Prosper Personal Loans Review
+Prosper Review Summary

-Prosper Loan Terms
+Prosper Personal Loan Terms

 |APRs||6.95% - 35.99%|

-|Loan lengths||36 or 60 months|
+|Loan Terms||36 or 60 months|

-|Origination fee||2.41% - 5%|
+|Origination Fee||2.41% - 5%|

-|Late fee||5% (min $15)|
+|Late Fee||5% (min $15)|

-|Minimum income requirement||Not disclosed|
+|Minimum Income||Not disclosed|

-Prosper Interest Rates & Fees
+Prosper Interest Rates, Fees & Other Terms

 Prosper does not charge any fee if you pay off your loan earlier than expected.
 Their monthly late fee is $15 or 5% of the payment amount, whichever is greater.